John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260713_125904.png" width="800" height="1200" />

-In addition, the `CROWDIN_PROJECT_ID` must be entered into the `project_id: "(your number here)"` field in the "crowdin.yaml" file located in the repo.
+In addition, the `CROWDIN_PROJECT_ID` must be manually entered into the `project_id: "XXXXXX"` field in the "crowdin.yaml" file, which is located inside the repo.

 #
 ### Outputs